jgneff/openjfx/README.md

 **Note:** If you run the initial `snapcraft` command itself inside a VM, your system will need *nested VM* functionality.
 See the [Build Options](https://snapcraft.io/docs/build-options) page for alternatives, such as running a remote build or using an LXD container.

-If the build fails, you can run the command again with the `--debug` option to remain in the VM after the error:
+If the build fails, you can run the command again with the `--debug` (or `-d`) option to remain in the VM after the error:

 ```console
 $ snapcraft -d